zephyrproject-rtos/zephyr/doc/develop/test/bsim.rst

 ***************************

 As the :ref:`nrf52_bsim<nrf52_bsim>` is based on the POSIX architecture, you can easily collect test coverage information.

+You can use the script :code:`tests/bsim/generate_coverage_report.sh` to generate an html coverage report from tests.

-See :ref:`the page on coverage generation <coverage_posix>` for more info.
+Check :ref:`the page on coverage generation <coverage_posix>` for more info.

 .. _BabbleSim:
    https://BabbleSim.github.io